Omar-Ar1/Omar-Ar1/README.md

 - **Large Language Model for Investor Engagement**: In collaboration with BNP Asset Management, I am developing a specialized large language model (LLM) designed to explain optimization model results in a way that is accessible and engaging for investors.
 This project aims to bridge the gap between complex model outputs and investor insights.

-- **Probabilistic Principal Component Analysis (PPCA) Enhancement**: I am conducting research to enhance the PPCA model, with a focus on refining its performance and applicability in high-dimensional data contexts.
-This involves exploring new techniques for dimensionality reduction and optimization within PPCA.

 ## 🌐 Let's Connect!